psaikido/hugle.uk/pages/prose/Thesium/140-self.md

 tongue against the red surface.
 The waves of incoming and outgoing messages started all over again, in fact as time sped up, he saw that waves of incoming and outgoing messages were pulsating every which was as though in an immense sea.
-Not even the tiniest part of this enormous orchestra was still.
+Not even the tiniest part of this enormous orchestra was silent.
+Not one iota was still.

 Time sped up some more and once again he saw the baby as though from outside.
 The baby's continuously changing sea of processing gathered pace and he watched